by Jörg Hillebrand and Bernd Schneider

 Esoqq's costume from TNG: "Allegiance" is later worn by DS9's regular barfly Morn.

-A ribbed orange costume is normally worn a by a background alien on DS9, who can be seen bidding in Vash's auction and also appears in "Sanctuary".
+A ribbed orange costume is normally worn a by a background alien on DS9, who can be seen bidding in Vash's auction and who also appears in "Sanctuary".
 This costume reappears on a woman on the Mokra Order planet in VOY: "Resistance".

 The very same green/yellow dress with a rose pattern can be seen on several occasions, each time worn by a woman of a different race and for some time in Garak's tailor shop too.
 This cloth pattern must be the most popular of the galaxy.
 The oddest appearance of the dress, however, is in VOY: "Prophecy" when Neelix and the Klingon woman Ch'regha leave it on a sofa in Tuvok's quarters after performing a Klingon mating ritual with its usual devastating consequences.
 We can see both of them step out in their normal clothes (although Neelix is obviously in disorder).
 So who brought the dress there and who put it on?